-Revitalize your peepers with eye bag removal in Thailand.
-Removing the excess skin and fat from the upper and lower lids will open up your eyes, correct your wrinkles and make you look a lot younger.
+Revitalize your whole facial appearance with eye bag removal in Thailand.
+Removing the excess skin and fat from the upper and (more commonly) lower lids will brighten up your eyes, correct wrinkles and make you look significantly younger.

-The muscle tone and elasticity around your eyes begins to get looser as we age but can also be made worse by other factors, some in your power to stop – and others not.
-They could be caused by smoking or too much sun exposure, but could also be hereditary.
+The muscle tone and elasticity around your eyes become looser as we age but this can also be made worse by other factors, such as smoking or too much sun exposure, but it could also be hereditary.

 Leading the world as a medical tourism destination, Thailand earns a staggering amount of revenue from it, and a large percentage of it is ploughed back into the industry.
 By constantly improving services and facilities, Thailand remains one of the most sought-after medical tourism locations, keeping the country ahead of the competition.

 Some hospitals here look more like hotels, and if you are a medical tourist why shouldn’t they?
 Five-star facilities, including free drinks in the lounge areas, in-house travel agents, interpreter and translation services – and that’s before you’ve even stepped into a ward.
-But of course there aren’t wards here.
-There are top-of-the-range suites with living rooms, bathrooms and kitchens – all with contemporary décor and features, such as wi-fi – and room for your family to stay too.
+But of course, medical tourists don't actually stay in wards here, rather top-of-the-range suites with living rooms, bathrooms and kitchens – all with contemporary décor and features, such as wi-fi – and room for your family, too.

 The quality of the care may well be the most important reason for coming to Thailand for eye bag removal, but so too is the cost – and with prices around 60% less here, it’s an extraordinary saving to make and for most patients more than worth the trip.

-It depends on whether you are having the upper lids, the lower lids or both done, but it is generally between 1 and 3 hours.
+This all depends on whether you are having the upper lids, the lower lids or both done, but the procedure generally takes between one and three hours.

-For the procedure, you will be given a local anesthetic or light sedation.
+After a consultation and planning stages are over, you will first be given a local anesthetic or light sedation.
 In the upper lids, incisions are made following the natural lines of the lid, in the creases.
-In the lower lid the incision is made inside the lid, leaving no visible scar.
+In the lower lid, the incision is made inside the lid, leaving no visible scar.

-Excess fat and skin is removed through the incision which is then stitched over when the procedure is complete.
+Excess fat and skin are removed through the incision which is then stitched over when the procedure is complete.

-Your eyes may have steri strips over the stitches, as well as bandages.
-You will need to take things slowly for at least 5 days, and try not to do anything too strenuous, or that will raise your blood pressure.
-You can return to work after a week if you feel alright, but sports, heavy lifting and anything strenuous should be avoided for at least three weeks.
+Your eyes may have steristrips places over the stitches, as well as bandages.
+You will need to take things slowly for at least five days, and try not to do anything too strenuous, or that will raise your blood pressure.
+You should be able to fly back after a few days' recovering in Thailand (making sure you stay out of the sun) and return to work after a week if you feel alright, but sports, heavy lifting and anything strenuous should be avoided for at least three weeks.

-If you're ready to book see below for easy ways to arrange eye bag removal in Thailand, or to chat to our Customer Care Team if you've any questions.
+If you're ready to book see below for easy ways to arrange eye bag removal in Thailand or chat to our Customer Care Team if you've any questions.